-- 1. To attend school regularly and on time, perform assignments, and strive to do the highest quality work possible. - 2.
-To be familiar with the Code of Conduct, obey the rules it contains, and conduct oneself in a manner not distracting to others. - 3.
-To be truthful and respectful when responding to authority. - 4.
+- 1. To attend school regularly and on time, perform assignments, and strive to do the highest quality work possible. - rules it contains, and conduct oneself in a manner not distracting to others. - authority. - 4.
 To work to the best of your ability in all academic and extracurricular activities, while showing others respect and support. - 5.
 To behave in a manner that will not jeopardize the safety and well-being of yourself or others. - 6.
-To dress in a manner that does not impede or impose on others and in accordance with school policy. - 7.
+To dress in a manner that does not impede or impose on others and in accordance with school rules. - 7.
 To maintain a clean environment by not littering or destroying school property or the property of others. - 8.
 To respect one another and treat others daily in accordance with the District Code of Conduct and the provisions of the Dignity Act.
 To conduct themselves in a manner that fosters an environment that is free from intimidation, harassment, or discrimination.
 To report and encourage others, to report any incidents of intimidation, harassment, or discrimination.